 Ease of Attaching Car Seat

-Attaching car seats to the B-Lively is one of the easiest in the review with a score of 8 of 10 for this metric.
+Attaching car seats to the B-Lively is one of the easiest in the review.
 The upside is the stroller comes with adapters for the Britax seats, but the downside isn't compatible with any other car seat.

 Weight and Folded Size

-The B-Lively gained about 2 lbs over the B-Agile with a weight of 19.6 lbs earning a 7 of 10 for weight and folded size.
+The B-Lively gained about 2 lbs over the B-Agile with a weight of 19.6 lbs.
 It measures 6,612 cubic inches when folded making it one of the smallest in the group including some of the frame strollers.
 With several options weighing less, it isn't the best if you are looking for a lightweight stroller for car seat transport.
-However, its smaller size makes it good for small spaces or cars.
+However, its smaller size makes it suitable for small spaces or cars.

-The Lively only earns 6 of 10 for maneuverability.
-With plastic wheels and the dual wheel on a single leg design, its ability to traverse uneven terrain could be improved with a single wheel and rubber tires.
+With plastic wheels and the dual wheel on a single leg design, The Lively's ability to traverse uneven terrain could improve with a single wheel and rubber tires.
 The shorter wheelbase and tighter design make it easy to navigate narrow spaces or tight turns.
-While it manages hard, flat surfaces relatively well, you won't want to take it off-road for very long as it struggles with bumps and stray rocks.
+While it manages hard, flat surfaces relatively well, you won't want to take it off-road for long as it struggles with bumps and rocks.

 Ease of Use